iwyg/jmg-example/resources/markdown/index/features_2.md

 Jmg lets you define custom resource loaders, for instance, an AWS loader would look something like this:

 PS.
-There's already a Flysystem loader [available](https://github.com/iwyg/jmg-flysystem);
+There's already a Flysystem loader [available](https://github.com/iwyg/jmg-flysystem) blablbl